 Release day: 15th November 2017

-And on 2018 BTBA longlist, Best Translated Book Award
+And on the 2018 BTBA longlist, Best Translated Book Award

 Here is Adrenalin, Syrian-born, Stockholm-based Palestinian poet Ghayath Almadhoun’s first collection to be published in English.
 This sinuous translation by Catherine Cobham comprises poems that span years and continents, that circulate between cities, ideas, lovers, places of refuge, war zones, time zones, histories.
 Here is a vital, relentless, intertextual voice that refuses arrest by sentimentality, that pursues the poetry coursing underneath the poetry.